-- ▶ 2020 Ernst & Young services - ► Critical policies, estimates and areas of audit emphasis - ▶ Fraud considerations and the risk of management override - ► Uncorrected misstatements - ► Summary of significant disclosure deficiencies - ► Appendix A: Required communications - ► Appendix B: Draft letter of representation
+- ► 2022 Ernst & Young services - ► Critical policies, estimates and areas of audit emphasis - ► Fraud considerations and the risk of management override - Corrected and uncorrected misstatements - ► Summary of significant disclosure deficiencies - ► Appendix A: Required communications - ► Appendix B: Draft letter of representation

-2020 Ernst & Young services
+2022 Ernst & Young Services

-Services and deliverables Status update Audit and audit-related services Express opinions on: The consolidated financial statements of Strathcona County ('the County') for the year ended December 31, 2020, prepared in accordance with the Canadian public sector accounting standards ("PSAS").
-The financial information return for the County for the year ended December 31, 2020, prepared for Alberta Municipal Affairs in accordance with Section 277 of the Municipal Government Act.
-The separate financial statements of Pioneer Housing Foundation and the Strathcona County Library Board for the year ended December 31, 2020 in accordance with PSAS.
-The Family and Community Support Services Program Schedule of Revenues and Expenditures and Transfers ("FCSS") for the year ended December 31, 2020, prepared for the Minister of Municipal Affairs in accordance with the financial provisions in the Province of Alberta Family and Community Support Services Act and Alberta Regulation 218/94 Audit procedures to be completed on the consolidated financial statements: Obtain a letter of representations from management Receipt of legal letters Perform final procedures relating to our review of the financial statements and footnotes Complete subsequent events review procedures Receive communication regarding the standard fraud and subsequent events inquiries from Mayor and Council We issued an unqualified opinion on the financial statements of the Strathcona County Library Board for the year ended December 31, 2020 on March 15, 2021.
-We issued an unqualified opinion on the financial statements of the Pioneer Housing Foundation for the year ended December 31, 2020 on March 19, 2021.
-The FCSS audit is in progress.
-Issue a written communication to: Management and Council describing significant deficiencies in internal control identified during our audit, should any be noted; and, Management of other deficiencies in internal control identified during our audit that in our professional judgment are of sufficient importance to merit management's attention, should any be noted. ► No matters requiring communication have been identified as of the date of this report.
+Services & Deliverables Status Update Audit and audit-related services ► Express opinions on: The consolidated financial statements of Strathcona County ('the County') for the year ended December 31, 2022, prepared in accordance with the Canadian public sector accounting standards ("PSAS").
+Audit procedures to be completed on the consolidated financial statements: Obtain a letter of representations from management Perform final procedures relating to our review of the file, the financial statements and footnotes Complete subsequent events review procedures Perform standard fraud and subsequent events inquires with Mayor and Council The Financial Information Return ("FIR") for the County for the year ended December 31, 2022, prepared for Alberta Municipal Affairs in accordance with Section 277 of the Municipal Government Act. ▶ We have received the FIR for the year ended December 31, 2022 and are completing our review.

+Services & Deliverables Status Update Audit and audit-related services Express opinions on: The separate financial statements of Pioneer Housing Foundation and the Strathcona County Library Board for the year ended December 31, 2022 in accordance with PSAS.
+The Family and Community Support Services ("FCSS") Program Schedule of Revenues and Expenditures for the year ended December 31, 2022, prepared for the Minister of Municipal Affairs in accordance with the financial reporting provisions in the Province of Alberta Family and Community Support Services Act and Alberta Regulation 218/94 We issued an unqualified opinion on the financial statements of the Strathcona County Library Board for the year ended December 31, 2022 on April 17, 2023 We issued an unqualified opinion on the financial statements of the Pioneer Housing Foundation for the year ended December 31, 2022 on April 11, 2023.
+We issued an unqualified opinion on the FCSS Statement of Revenues and Expenditures for the year ended December 31, 2022 on April 27, 2023.
+The County's compliance with the APEX Supplementary Pension Plan for 2022. ➤ The APEX audit is in progress and will be submitted prior to the June 30, 2023 deadline.